 Our historical and pro forma condensed consolidated financial information may not be representative of our results as a combined company.
 The pro forma condensed consolidated financial information included elsewhere in this prospectus is constructed from the separate financial statements of us and Micronet and may not represent the financial information that would result from operations of the combined companies.
+In addition, the pro forma condensed consolidated financial information that would result from operations of the combined companies.
 In addition, the pro forma condensed consolidated financial information included elsewhere in this prospectus is based in part on certain assumptions that we believe are reasonable.
 We cannot assure you that our assumptions will prove to be accurate over time.
-Accordingly, the historical and pro forma condensed consolidated financial information included elsewhere in this prospectus may not reflect what our results of operations and financial condition would have been had we been a combined entity during the periods presented, or what our results of operations and financial condition will be in the future.
-The challenge of integrating previously independent businesses makes evaluating our business and our future financial prospects difficult.
+Accordingly, the historical and pro forma condensed consolidated financial information included elsewhere in this prospectus what our results of operations and financial condition would have been had we been a combined entity during the periods presented, or what our results of operations and financial projects difficult.
+Our potential for future business success and operating proviously independent businesses makes evaluating our business and our future financial prospects difficult.
 Our potential for future business success and operating profitability must be considered in light of the risks, uncertainties, expenses and difficulties typically encountered by recently combined companies.